MediaBrowser/MediaBrowser.Kodi/README.txt

 Basic Movie functionality is working now.

-If you want to play, download and install PleXBMC.
+To Install:
+1. Download the GIT zip file(look to the right of this), placing it where is can be found by XBMC.
+2. Install using "Install from zip file", which can be found in Settings -right arrow-> Addons or
+   Settings -click-> Addons -> Install from Zip

+3. Browse for the plugin zip file, select and install
-Go into the plugin settings and turn auto discover off, specify your MB3 ip and port.
+4. Go into the plugin settings and turn auto discover off, specify your MB3 ip and port.
-Replace default.py with the one in my repo.

 If all goes well, you will be able to browse your library and play movies (TV not working yet).